garfix/mondriaanimatie/doc/elements.md

 * A room with steps is located adjacent to the frame, or it is bordered by parallel frame-to-frame lines
 * The distance between two steps is the same between each two steps of a room, but the inter-step-distance can be different in another room in the same painting
 * A room with steps may not be crossed by a line
+* A painting must have at least 8 lines before it can contain any steps